2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 Like all good scientists and coders, we must first plan out how we want to develop this calculator before we start coding in R. Spending quality time to plan out and design the code will save us time and effort in the future.
 When planning out a script or a simple block of code, I like to use *pseudocode*.
 Below you can see our pseudocode.
 As we venture into each section of the code, I will give more explanation to each step of our pseudocode and explain what that will look like in R.

 **Overview**
-1. Adding libraries to the R script
+1. Adding packages to the R script
 2. Import the PCR primer data
   - Use readr to access the primer data from a csv files
   - Defensive coding: check the file for primer data